 What’s the best way to light around wooden beams?

-If you have the ability to recess lights between the beams, you can consider using downlights.
+One of the best ways to light around wooden beams is to use downlights.
 Where not possible or the ceiling is vaulted, a surface mounted spotlight would work well and allow you to direct light where required.

 ‘For a cross beam in a vaulted ceiling, use a linear LED such as our Contour flush on top of the beam,’ says Luke Thomas, Design Director at John Cullen Lighting.
 ‘If you have a vertical post you can up-light the beams to skim light up the wood revealing its texture.’